 Moscow looks stunning; Moscow shines with hundreds and thousands of lights, an uncountable number of Christmas trees and a lot of colourful crafts showcased in the lavishly decorated stalls.
 New Year in Moscow is something different.

 Christmas is yet to come in Russia but the New Year is already here and joyfully celebrated.
 New Year’s Eve is a very important holiday for all Russians.
-It is almost like Christmas Eve – a family holiday when the table is covered with traditional meals and a lot of dancing and drinking takes place the whole night.
+It is almost like Christmas Eve – a family holiday when people cover the table with traditional meals and dance and drink the whole night.

 Welcoming the New Year in Moscow is Challenging but Rewarding Experience

 Being in this period in Moscow is something that you will always remember.
 It is challenging and so much rewarding.
 While your body fights to adapt to the cold climate, your soul is in awe of all beauty and culture you encounter at every step.
 The city centre is like a winter wonderland, even if there is no snowfall yet and the strict security measures.

 Moscow’s Red Square is the top place to celebrate the New Year’s Eve if you like public celebrations.
 The atmosphere is like nowhere else.
 The authenticity comes from the frozen Moscow River, the magnificent fireworks show over Kremlin, the Russian speech around you; the music and even in the drunk man who nevertheless is somehow funny and cheerful.

 That year, in Moscow, people were not allowed to be at the Red Square on the New Years’ Eve.
 The security measures were taken to prevent big crowds to be exposed to terrorism attacks.
 Even so, lining along the Moskva River and watching from there the fireworks was as spectacular as you can imagine.
 The only people who might have been better positioned were the ones on the river cruise ships.